george24601/george24601.github.io/_posts/2023-11-22-negotiation.md

 * Framing the issue to resolve as a discussion
   * I am concerned on X, let's discuss - interest
   * I want to resolve X. - issue - then why is it important to you? - interest
+* Avoid reluctant yes or unhelpful no. Looking for a third option, e.g., quote a higher price, different time
+* Crumbling is always an opinion, just a game that may not work out sometimes

 ### Closing

 * "Final offer" avoid to use it.
   * Gives up too much information
   * Neither side can move
+  * If you present your offer in a take it or leave it fashion, you may be met with a reluctance to deal with your hostility.
+You can make the same outrageous requests, but if instead you allow your opponent to reject your proposition, you influence the decision toward agreement because they see that they can win with you.
+You will still get what you want and get the opponent to do what you want, depending on how you frame your offer.
 * Don't split the difference.
 It is the the last feeble attempt before giving up.
   * Counter
     * I really can't, it gotta be